 Payment of extra income tax: You can choose to withdraw part or nearly all of your excess concessional contributions to pay the extra income tax.
 You can withdraw up to 85% of your excess concessional contribution.
 If you don’t withdraw the excess concessional contribution or leave some of the excess concessional contribution in your super fund, this excess amount then counts towards your non-concessional contributions cap, and may be up for potential penalty tax.

-For information on how the notification process and payment process works in relation to excess concessional contributions, see SuperGuide article Excess contributions: what happens if I receive an ATO assessment?
-Excess contributions tax: What happens if I receive an ECT assessment?
+For information on how the notification process and payment process works in relation to excess concessional contributions, see SuperGuide article Excess contributions tax: What happens if I receive an ECT assessment?

 If you exceed your non-concessional (after-tax) contributions cap…